rahulshah0891/Android-Interview-Guide-/README.md

          ```
        - In short, you define Observable objects that will emit values.
 These values can emit all at once, as a continuous stream, or at any rate and duration.Subscriber objects will listen for these values and react to them as they arrive.
 For example, you can open a subscription when you make an API call, listen for the response from the server, and react accordingly.
      - **MVVM**
+       - MVVM stands for Model, View, ViewModel.
+         - **Model** : This holds the data of the application.
+It cannot directly talk to the View.
+Generally, it’s recommended to expose the data to the ViewModel through Observables.
+         - **View** : It represents the UI of the application devoid of any Application Logic.
+It observes the ViewModel.
+         - **ViewModel** : It acts as a link between the Model and the View.
+It’s responsible for transforming the data from the Model.
+It provides data streams to the View.
+It also uses hooks or callbacks to update the View.
+It’ll ask for the data from the Model.
      - **MVP**
+       - MVP devides our application into 3 layers namely Model, View and Presenter.
+         - **Model** : This handles the data part of our application.
+         - **View** : This is responsible for laying out views with the relevant data as instructed by the Presenter.
+         - **Presenter** - It acts as a bridge that connects a Model and a View.
+       - Activity, Fragment and a CustomView act as the View part of the application.
+       - The Presenter is responsible for listening to user interactions (on the View) and model updates (database, APIs) as well as updating the Model and the View.
+       - Generally, a View and Presenter are in a one to one relationship.
+One Presenter class manages one View at a time.
+       - Interfaces need to be defined and implemented to communicate between View-Presenter and Presenter-Model.
+       - The View and Model classes can’t have a reference of one another.